acou12/iris/src/lib/content/algorithms/graph-algorithms/graph-algorithms.md

 A **graph** is an abstraction representing some objects and connections between pairs of objects.
 In its simplest form, a graph has just two pieces:

-- A set of vertices $V$, representing the objects we are interested in.
+- A set of **vertices** $V$, representing the objects we are interested in.
 These could represent, for instance, people, physical locations, webpages, or even other graphs.
+Vertices can also be called **nodes**, points, junctions, pins, and knobs.
+This text will keep standard computer science convention by using the terms **vertex** and **node** interchangably, in no way that is internally consistent.
-- A set of edges $E$, consisting of pairs of the form $(v_i, v_j)$, representing a connection between vertices.
+- A set of **edges** $E$, consisting of pairs of the form $(v_i, v_j)$, representing a connection between vertices.
 These could represent, for instance, relationships between people, roads between physical locations, links between webpages, or isomorphisms between graphs.
+Edges can also be called arcs, lines, branches, connectors, strands, and veins.
+This text will use the term **edge**.

 More generally, a graph contains information about what pairs of objects are related to each other in some way.